aldamonique/blog-react-node/README.md

 ### Read Club - Blog Application with MongoDB, Express, React and MongoDB

 Read Club is a full-stack blog application that I designed and developed from scratch using the MERN Stack: MongoDB, Express.js, React.js and Node.js.
 This app was driven not only by interest in web development, but also by personal passion for literature.
+This project is currently in active development.

 Through this app, I was able to deepen my understanding of authentication, protect routes, RESTful API integration, and full-stack architecture, while also combining my love for code and creative writing.

 #### Main Features